bertrandkeller/jekyll-geocode/index.md

 title: Jekyll Geocode
 ---

-## Example of map generated with Jekyll-Geocode and Jekyll-Map
+## Example of map generated with Jekyll Geocode and Jekyll Map

 ### Take a Yaml